← All varieties

 Apple

-Warder's description was made from a specimen exhibited by Mr. Utters at a meeting of the Northwestern Fruit Growers in 1850.
-Willey, writing from Madison, Wisconsin in 1862, stated: "Perry Russet is a sort sent from the East under various cognomens, as Winter Russet, Poughkeepsie Russet, Golden Russet, etc. It is universally hardy, succeeding in all locations, and much esteemed everywhere.
+Warder's 1867 description was made from a specimen exhibited by Mr. Utters at a meeting of the North-western Fruit Growers in 1850.
+Willey, writing from Madison, Wisconsin, in 1862, stated: "Perry Russet is a sort sent from the East under various cognomens, as Winter Russet, Poughkeepsie Russet, Golden Russet, etc. It is universally hardy, succeeding in all locations, and much esteemed everywhere.
 Tree good grower, forms a round even head; fruit large, fair and excellent; keeps well through the winter.
 Too many cannot be had, as it is the best of all the Russets."
-Beach also notes that it had been known under the names Pineapple Russet and Pineapple.
+Beach notes the variety has also been known under the names Pineapple Russet and Pineapple, per a report by F. Newhall and Sons of Chicago in 1904.

-Beach states that this variety evidently belongs in the same group as Peck Pleasant, Rhode Island Greening, and Green Newtown.
+Beach places the variety in the same group as Peck Pleasant, Rhode Island Greening, and Green Newtown.
+Warder noted in 1867 that it was grown to some extent in the North-west.

 Tree